inspr/core-legacy/docs/workspace_init.md

 touch nodes/ping.app.yaml
 ```

-Then, insite of `ping.app.yaml` we must specify the kind, apiVersion and then the Node information (such as name, boundaries, image, etc.).
+Then, inside of `ping.app.yaml` we must specify the kind, apiVersion and then the Node information (such as name, boundaries, image, etc.).
 It should look like this:
 ```yaml
 apiVersion: v1